davidmeen/TomeOfTeleportation/readme.txt

 ------------------

 /tele set parameter value
-Sets an option that isn't available in the UI.
+Sets an option without using the UI.
 Omit the value to reset to the default.
 Some examples:

 /tele set allCovenants true
 When random hearthstone is enabled include all covenants, not just the one you belong to.
 This is off